Success Story: FINRA Expungement

 A promising and popular product suddenly fell out of favor

 Unfortunately, when the auctions unexpectedly began failing around early 2008, Jack had many clients invested in ARSs.
 While those clients did not lose their ARS investments, they did lose the liquidity of their positions.
 Most ARSs paid a much higher dividend when they became liquid, and many investors benefitted from that.
-However, for those investors depending on the liquidity of the securities, the auction failures posed an issue.
+However, for those investors who were depending on the liquidity of the securities, the auction failures posed an issue.
 Some of those clients petitioned the broker-dealer to repurchase their ARSs, and those petitions were reported to Mr. Shepherd’s CRD and BrokerCheck records as customer complaints.

 Suddenly, Jack’s once-pristine record was now riddled with several customer dispute disclosures and settlements.
 Over time, he experienced the detrimental effects that those disputes had on his reputation, his ability to grow his business, and his ability to change firms.